This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 Data and contracts

 As well as IP rights, the buyer will want to look at any contracts that affect the target’s data.
 If the target licenses out its data, the buyer should check the key terms – for example, can the licensee merge the target’s data with other data and, if so, who owns that derived data?
-Where a business is both licensing in and distributing data, it is important to diligence the flow of those rights, to ensure that there are no material gaps.
+Where a business is both licensing in and distributing data, it is important to diligence the flow of those rights, to ensure that there are no material gaps, including by testing whether rights to use historical data survive the termination of the contract.
 Some licensors also require licensees to acknowledge in the licence that the licensor has made a ‘substantial investment’ in obtaining the data – to help assert the licensor’s database rights.
-Certain industries – like the media, news and financial services – already have well-developed data-licensing practices, and this is likely to spread as other industries start to connect and share more data.
+Certain industries – like the media, news and financial services – already have well-developed data-licensing practices, and this is already spreading as other industries start to connect and share more data.
+This is particularly prevalent in adjacent sectors, for example for tech and fintech businesses.

 The target might also have outsourced the analytics of its dataset.
 The buyer should check those contracts for provisions on protecting IP rights and complying with privacy laws (assuming the dataset contains personal data).

-The contractual allocation of rights in data can be particularly relevant for AI, where the parties will want to be clear how to manage the ownership and use of any rights in the input and output data.
+The contractual allocation of rights in data can be particularly relevant for AI, where the parties will want to be clear how to manage the ownership and use of any rights in the input and output data, as well the rights in models built using that data.

 Has the target complied with data protection law?